IETF-OPSAWG-WG/veloce/draft-mahesh-opsawg-veloce-yang.md

 Thanks to the participants of OPSAWG for their comments that have helped shape this draft.
-In particular, thanks to Jeffrey Haas, Joe Clarke, Italo Busi, and Mohamed Boucadair for their feedback during IETF 125.
+In particular, thanks to Jeffrey Haas, Joe Clarke, Dhruv Dhody, Italo Busi, and Mohamed Boucadair for their feedback during IETF 125.